HexonBang/SCMVC/README.md

 # SCMVC
-The code for the paper 'Multi-view Clustering with Semantic Fusion and Contrastive Learning'
+The code for the paper 'Multi-view Clustering with Semantic Fusion and Contrastive Learning'.

 Environment Requirements